 Then Saturday was a day of discovery for all of us.
 We woke up early as usual and had to wait till the rain stopped, which was close to 8 AM.
 The sun even came out around 8:30 although there were too many clouds around for us to really believe it was going to stay for long.
-However, all three of us hoped it would.
+However, we hoped it would.
 At any rate, mom has this thing about trying new routes.
-Dad and I are happy with our routines; but mom is another story.
+I am happy with our routines; but mom is another story.
 It must be the Gemini in her.
-So we decided to humor her and let her choose the way.
+So, we decided to humor her and let her choose the way.

-We started in a familiar route by the University of Azuay and it was there where it all started for mom -- a continuation of yesterday.
+We started in a familiar route by the University of Azuay, and it was there where it all started for mom -- a continuation of yesterday.
 This huge beautiful tree had been taken down, a eucalyptus that was as tall as a 10 story building.
-Mom examined the tree for apparent disease, as if she knew what she was doing, and then decided to ask a man who had obviously taken part on the murder of this tree, why the tree had to come down.
+Mom examined the tree for apparent disease, as if she knew what she was doing, and then decided to ask a man who had obviously taken part in the murder of this tree, why the tree had to come down.
 Once the man understood what mom was asking (which took a few tries by mom and a few minutes for the man to process mom's question) she finds out that the tree was leaning against some electric wires.
-Mom and dad both were distraught because it was a gorgeous tree.
-Dad suggested they could have tried to train the tree, which only fueled mom's distress.
+Mom was very distraught because it was a gorgeous tree.

-Then as our eyes examining the body of the tree followed the fallen limbs which had dropped on the Yanuncay river, there it was hung on a rock, a white and black cow which had drowned.
+As our eyes examined the body of the tree and followed the fallen limbs which had dropped on the Yanuncay river, there it was hung on a rock, a white and black cow which had drowned.
 This was even more upsetting for mom who dealt with her distress by going on and on to me about why I shouldn't get close to the river.
 She should know better by now, I don't get close to that river even if you pay pay me with a big juicy bone.
 But that's the problem with being a dog, I can't say much back, so mom goes on.
-However, with my strong powers of observation, I have develop a skill my dad has: the ability to translate words into noise which can be easily dismissed by focusing my attention on something else.
+However, with my strong powers of observation, I have develop a new skill --the ability to translate words into noise which can be easily dismissed by focusing my attention on something else.
 Mom says that this is a general male skill, I think it should be genderless, since it can be quite helpful.
-So mom goes on and I and dad go frolicking around minding our own thoughts.
+So mom goes on and I go frolicking around minding my own thoughts.

 We continue our walk at this point taking a different path than we've ever had before, this time by the side of the Tarqui river.